Daunte Wright Was On The Phone With His Mom When He Was Killed By Police

 But whether it's Minneapolis, Louisville, Los Angeles, Staten Island, Ferguson, Vallejo, Waller County, Cleveland, Brooklyn Center, or the small town of Windsor, it's clear that any town, regardless of size or location, that is home to a well-funded police force could end up in the center of another unlawful detention or killing of an unarmed Black person.
 This is not a specific town's problem.
 This is not a "Black people" problem.
 This is a police problem, and it's one that every police department must reckon with, address, and fix.

-Since 2015, police officers across the country have shot and killed at least 135 unarmed Black men and women, per an early 2021 NPR investigation.
-That a Black man was shot and killed by police just 10 miles away from the murder trial of a former police officer who allegedly suffocated an unarmed Black man to death is not a coincidence: it's a referendum on a country that spends more money on militarized and well-documented racist police forces than grassroots organizations and community outreach initiatives.
+Since 2015, police officers across America have shot and killed at least 135 unarmed Black men and women, per an early 2021 NPR investigation.
+That a Black man was shot and killed by police just 10 miles away from the murder trial of a former police officer who allegedly suffocated an unarmed Black man to death is not a coincidence: it's a referendum on a country that spends more money on militarised and well-documented racist police forces than grassroots organisations and community outreach initiatives.
 The FBI warned of white supremacist groups infiltrating police departments 15 years ago.
 Studies have shown that community-based interventions, and not an expansive police presence, cause a decline in violent crime.
-And yet police budgets range from over $100 million a year in places like Virginia Beach, Virginia to $5 billion a year in places like New York City.
+And yet police budgets range from over $100 million (£80m) a year in places like Virginia Beach, Virginia to $5 billion (£3bn) a year in places like New York City.

 Advertisement